dojo/framework/docs/en/resources/supplemental.md

 ## Typing Resource Templates

-The resource template factories all accept a generic that is used to type the shape of the resource data.
+All resource template factories accept a generic that is used to type the shape of the resource data.
 It is highly recommended to provide typings to the template so that when the template is passed to a widget the typings for data and transform can be inferred correctly.
 As referenced in the previous examples, typing a resource requires passing the resource data type interface on creation of the template.

 > userResourceTemplate.ts